FAQ Ð details of

 windows but to buy wooden double glazing is v expensive and

-glazing and whether the high levels of insultation keep the
+glazing and whether the high levels of insulation keep the

 Windows